isomerpages/moe-greenridgesec/index.md

           url: /looking-great/
       background: /images/Heros/Hero 001v4.jpg
   - infopic:
-      title: GSS Open House :18 November
+      title: GSS Open House 18 Nov
       id: infopic
-      description: >
-        Wondering about the rich learning experiences that Greenridge Secondary offers?
-We welcome you.
+      description: Wondering about the rich learning experiences that Greenridge Secondary offers to our students?
+We welcome you to our school's Open House.See you soon!
       image: /images/LOOKING AHEAD/open house poster_2.jpg
       alt: Image alt text
   - resources: